Gran Turismo is now also a movie: we saw it in preview - Breaking Latest News

 youtube: the Gran Turismo trailer

-Videogames 5 games to try on the PlayStation 5 that they gave you for Christmas by Alessandra Contin 29 December 2022
+The exterior of the historic Pathé Tuschinski cinema in Amsterdam, where the screening of the film Gran Turismo Videogame took place 5 games to try on the PlayStation 5 they gave you for Christmas by Alessandra Contin 29 December 2022

 Gran Turismo’s flaw (and 3 reasons to watch it)